Selenium Python Tutorial for Beginners (Step-by-Step using WebDriver)

 Executing the Test

-You need to run the below command in your IDE terminal to execute the test.
+You need to run the command below in your IDE terminal to execute the test.
 Note that you can replace your test file name.
 Additionally, an HTML report will be generated for the test and added to the project path as shown in the screenshots below.

 AD 4nXdlcE BJ9vQHznAXLnbTthbrp5Vu2nKYC3qrPYY7vCiqq5q eilTQEK7qx7vrlfYaIXi9k6JPiuqugHF2xR0CkI cOPRIeJvRb3YH52uku4sES1RargjzGFlzmMBEmS9q4wzSp?key=tFZOd7GJG haNCv2MkwOT R2